Manjit-karki/Mathis/README.md

 <div align="center"><a href="https://gces.edu.np/"><img src="logo.png"></a></div>

-# AI Powered Learning Assistant / AI Learning App
+<div align="center"><h1> Mathis I </h1></div>

-AI powered Learning assistant app or AI Learning app is an educational platform designed to help students learn more efficiently using artificial intelligence.
+Mathis "I" is an educational platform designed to help students learn more efficiently using artificial intelligence.
 Traditional learning methods often lack personalized guidance, instant feedback, and adaptive support, making self-learning difficult for many students.

 This project aims to solve these issues by integrating AI-powered assistance into the learning process.
 The application provides intelligent responses, learning support, concept explanations, and interactive study features to improve understanding and engagement.